 - Critical response grants provide up to $2,000 to help groups respond to an unexpected organizing opportunity or crisis

-We also support social change artists based in Oregon through our Lilla Jewel Fund for Women Artists.
 MRG’s grantmaking decisions are made by a volunteer committee of community-based organizers who are directly involved in developing long-term solutions to complex social justice issues.

 MRG is a community-supported foundation.
 This means that the grants we award to grassroots groups are funded through the support of hundreds of generous donors across the state.
 We offer a variety of strategies for donors to support social change organizing, including monthly giving, donor advised funds, planned giving, and stock gifts.
 See the impact that your gift can have here.

 Oregon’s foundations move nearly $250 million into communities across the state each year.
-Where this money goes and how it’s used can have a huge impact on the future of the state, which is why MRG organizes within the wider foundation community to increase support of communities of color and community-based organizing.
+Where this money goes and how it’s used can have a huge impact on the future of the state, which is why MRG organizes within the wider foundation community to increase support for communities of color and community-based organizing.
 Partnering with other foundations and funder networks is an organization-wide effort: